Bronze Radio Return: Appearances

 Along with many national tours across the USA, Bronze Radio Return has performed music festivals including: Bonnaroo, Lollapalooza, Firefly Festival, Hangout Music Festival, Bunbury, Live In The Vineyard, SXSW (x4), Mountain Jam, Gathering of the Vibes, Summerfest, Floydfest, Bristol Rhythm and Roots Festival, The Rock Boat (x5), Cayamo, Live Loud and Musikfest (x4).

-In October 2010, the band performed for President Barack Obama in October 2010, at a rally in Bridgeport, CT.
+In October 2010, the band performed for President Barack Obama in October 2010, at a rally in Bridgeport, Connecticut.
 On October 30, 2010, the band was called to fill in for a high-profile artist who failed to pass the Secret Service background check to be near President Obama at a rally in the Webster Bank Arena in Bridgeport, CT.
 The band was introduced to a crowd of 10,000 people by hip-hop mogul Russell Simmons before the Obama addressed the crowd.
 Snippets of the band's performance appeared on CNN that day.

 In October 2013, the band took part in the "Live At 35" series, hosted by Southwest Airlines.
 The band boarded a flight from Denver to Minneapolis and surprised passengers with an unexpected mid-flight concert.
 The band huddled around the flight attendant's microphone, while performing acoustic renditions of their songs, while passengers watched and filmed the experience.
 The band admitted it to be their most unique performance to date.
 "It was the first time turbulence became a factor in one of our shows" said the band members.

 The band has participated in 7 music festivals at sea, including the Rock Boat (five times), Cayamo, and Live Loud, all hosted by concert promoters, Sixthman, in conjunction with Norwegian and Carnival Cruise Lines.

 In 2016, the band toured Europe with the Dunwells, with stops all over the UK, France, Germany and The Netherlands.

 In 2017, the band traveled to Shanghai, China to perform 2 shows at the Concrete And Grass Festival.